utr1903/monitoring-lambda-with-opentelemetry/README.md

 The full instrumentation of each service in each programming language contains components of auto and manual instrumentation.

-- The Lambda functions included in this environment are wrapped with OpenTelemetry auto-instrumentation layers which instruments the inbound & outbound calls to/from your services.
+- The Lambda functions included in this environment are wrapped with OpenTelemetry auto-instrumentation layers which instrument the inbound & outbound calls to/from your services.
 - In order to track custom KPIs, additional instrumentation (known as manual instrumentation) is needed.
 For example, creating custom span events or adding additional attributes to individual spans.

-The telemetry data generated within the Lambda function is then sent to an OpenTelemetry collector which is mounted to the Lambda either as a zip package or a layer (see code).
-The collector is then responsible to forward the telemetry data to your backend of choice!
+The telemetry data generated within the Lambda function is then sent to an OpenTelemetry collector which is mounted to the Lambda function either as a zip package or a layer (see code).
+The collector is then responsible for forwarding the telemetry data to your backend of choice!

 **REMARK:** Currently this repo is designed to send data to [New Relic](https://newrelic.com/) by default.
-However, it is possible to make small edits to the OTel collector config and Terraform Lambda environment variables to send data to elsewhere.
+However, it is possible to make small edits to the OTel collector config and Terraform Lambda environment variables to send data elsewhere.

 ## Capability Matrix